 If the sphincter’s reflex is impaired or gets weakened with time, acid from your stomach can go back up into your esophagus and eventually into your mouth.
 The frequent bouts of acidic foods and liquids from your stomach into the pipe can lead to irritations, tooth decay and even mouth cancer.

 Depending on the severity of the condition, your medical provider might prescribe you medication, a dietary supplement for acid reflux, or even operation.
 In the less serious cases, you can manage the condition by implementing several lifestyle changes.

-All you need to do is improve your healthy eating habits, and stay away from foods that are high in fat, spicy ingredients, or have been fried.
-Furthermore, you are strongly advised to quit smoking, and reduce your alcohol consumption.
+To improve your healthy eating habits, simply focus on consuming nutritious foods and avoiding high-fat, spicy, or fried options.
+Furthermore, We strongly advise you to quit smoking and reduce your alcohol consumption for further improvement.
 Avoid going to bed straight after dinner, and if needed choose a higher pillow.

 According to the US Department of Health and Human Services, Acid reflux is an extremely unpleasant condition that affects over a third of the population in the United States.
 Many people accept it as something normal and simply get by using various methods, but this is not right at all.